-Another semiquantitative approach for assessing the affinity of individual ASC via ImmunoSpot[®] is based on the direct assay (Fig 1B), studying the SFU morphologies on antigen-coated wells, in particular when coated with graded antigen densities.
-In direct B cell ImmunoSpot[®] assays the membrane is either coated with the antigen itself, or adapter molecules are used for attaching the antigen to the membrane (Note 16).
-As such, only ASC which produce antibody with sufficient functional affinity for the membrane-associated antigen will be capable of generating a secretory footprint.
-Next to the per cell quantity of secreted antibody, the antibodies' functional affinity for the antigen defines the size and density characteristics of the resulting secretory footprint: ASC that produce high-affinity antibodies will create crisp and more intense spots, whereas ASC producing antibodies with reduced functional affinity yield more diffuse and fainter/sparse footprints [19].
-The difference between secretory footprints generated by high- or low-affinity ASC will be further accentuated when the bonus effect of multivalent binding is negated through reducing the antigen coating density.
-At low antigen coating densities, antibodies can only bind using a single "arm", i.e., the binding is defined by affinity alone; if antigen is coated densely onto the assay membrane, however, the antibody can attach with both arms to neighboring antigen molecules and now avidity can amplify the antibody's functional affinity.
-Figure 3 illustrates the spot morphologies observed when murine B cell hybridomas secreting mAb with differential functional affinities for an influenza hemagglutinin (H1) were evaluated for secretory footprint formation on membranes in which the antigen coating density was progressively limited.
+Another semiquantitative approach for assessing the affinity of individual ASC via ImmunoSpot[®] is based on the direct assay (Fig. 1b), studying the SFU morphologies on antigen-coated wells, in particular when coated with graded antigen densities.
+In direct B cell ImmunoSpot[®] assays, the membrane is either coated with the antigen itself, or adapter molecules are used for attaching the antigen to the membrane (see Note 16).
+As such, only ASC which produce an antibody with sufficient functional affinity for the membrane-associated antigen will be capable of generating a secretory footprint.
+Next to the per cell quantity of secreted antibody, the antibodies' functional affinity for the antigen defines the size and density characteristics of the resulting secretory footprint: ASC that produce high-affinity antibodies will create crisp and more intense spots, whereas ASC-producing antibodies with reduced functional affinity yield more diffuse and fainter/sparse footprints [18].
+The difference between secretory footprints generated by high- or low-affinity ASC will be further accentuated when the bonus effect of multivalent binding is negated by reducing the antigen-coating density.
+At low antigen-coating densities, antibodies can only bind using a single "arm," i.e., the binding is defined by affinity alone; if the antigen is coated densely onto the assay membrane, however, the antibody can attach with both arms to neighboring antigen molecules and now avidity can amplify the antibody's functional affinity.
+Figure 3 illustrates the spot morphologies observed when murine B cell hybridomas secreting mAb with rHA coating concentration (μg/mL)